 - Alkali resistance: In line with ISO 695.
 Min.
 Class A1

 ROBAX® has a high degree of resistance to surface attacks.
 In individual cases, however, surfaces can experience changes under critical conditions, such as corrosive combustion gases (formation of acid at high temperatures).
 In such cases, please contact us.

 Our application service and contribution to the environment

-We assist you in using ROBAX® panels in your fireplaces in the best way.
+We can assist you in using ROBAX® panels in your fireplaces in the best way.

-In our well equipped application center we have the possibility to analyze your fireplace, e.g.
+In our well-equipped application center we have the ability to analyze your fireplace, e.g.

 - Heat emission of a new coating compared to standard ROBAX®

 - Improvement of mounting conditions and frame construction